ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/catalog_api.md

  </figure>
 ```

-In a Controller or Server you can access product data easily:
+In a controller or server you can easily access product data:

 ``` php
 use Silversolutions\Bundle\EshopBundle\Services\Catalog;